dontwalk-design/dont-walk/content/work/aberdeenmrt-sponsored-walk-2019.md

 relateMe = "project"
 testimonial = ""
 [[a_project]]
-heading = "Aberdeen MRT (Mountain Rescue Team) are a live saving charity based in the North East of Scotland." template = "heading"
+heading = "Aberdeen MRT (Mountain Rescue Team) are a life saving charity based in the North East of Scotland." template = "heading"
 [[a_project]]
 subheading = "Every year the team must raise £40,000 to ensure that it remains operational.
 Every member gives their time voluntarily."